jackysupit/nuxt3-select2/README.md

   </div>
 ```

 Putting form-control class is ok, but it will create borders, while I don't want to have that border.
 So I create my own class: my-control.
-Igt's optional of course.
+It's optional of course.

 here is the css:
 ``` css